The birth of Jesus: A prophetic chorus after centuries of silenceWritten by Subby Szterszky

 “And he will turn many of the children of Israel to the Lord their God, and he will go before him in the spirit and power of Elijah, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just, to make ready for the Lord a people prepared.”
 (Luke 1:16-17; compare Malachi 4:5-6)

 In contrast to Matthew, Luke wrote with a Hellenistic gentile audience in mind, assembling for them an orderly account of the life of Jesus.
 Rather than inserting prophetic quotes editorially, he allows them to speak through the voices of the men, women and angels in his narrative.
 He begins with the announcement of the birth of John the Baptist, in which the angel Gabriel paraphrases the final words in the book of the prophet Malachi – which were in fact the final prophetic words recorded in the Old Testament.
 In so doing, the angel bridges the 400-year gap in prophecy with an emphatic declaration: the messianic forerunner was about to arrive, and the Messiah himself would not be far behind.

 The Son of the Most High

 Luke then records the angel Gabriel making a similar announcement to Mary regarding the miraculous birth of her own son, Jesus.
-Once more, the angel references a number of prophecies that would’ve been familiar to Mary.
+Once more, the angel references several prophecies that would’ve been familiar to Mary.
 These include God’s promise to King David via Nathan the prophet, that one of David’s descendants would sit on his throne and rule an everlasting kingdom.
-They also include Isaiah’s more explicit Messianic prophecy, in which the prophet describes the future Davidic sovereign as “Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace.”
+They also include Isaiah’s more explicit messianic prophecy, in which the prophet describes the future Davidic sovereign as “Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace.”

 Abraham and his offspring